Chitaoji/textpy/README.md

 black
 hintwith>=0.1.3
 ```
 NOTE: *pandas*>=1.4.0 is recommended.
-Lower versions of *pandas* are also valid, but some properties of this package are not supported by them.
+Lower versions of *pandas* are also valid, but some features of this package are not supported by them.

 ## Quick Start
 To demonstrate the usage of this module, we put a file named `myfile.py` under `./examples/` (you can find it in the repository, or create a new file of your own):